Stivvo/ubiquitous-chat/README.md

 ~~~

 The Server must run on the terminal.
 Stop it pressing ctr+c or closing the
-terminal where the Server is running when all clients are disconnected
+terminal where the Server is running when all clients are disconnected.

 Open another terminal in the same directory, then Run the Login app;

 ~~~